smaclell/smaclell.github.io/_drafts/not-on-server-core.md

 5. Finally because application pools are a server wide setting they belong in the ``apphost`` and need ``/commit:apphost`` to be configured correctly.

+<span id="iis-remote"></span>

+If you still want the GUI tools there is some additional configuration required.
+There are [technet][technet] and [iis][iis] articles describing how this is done.
+Alternatively, you can run this script (adapted from this [orcsweb tutorial][orcsweb]) on the target server to enable remote configuration:

+{% highlight powershell %}
+# Installing the basic IIS and the management service
+Install-WindowsFeature @( 'Web-Server', 'Web-Mgmt-Service' )

+# Enable the remote management
+Set-ItemProperty `
+	-Path HKLM:\SOFTWARE\Microsoft\WebManagement\Server `
+	-Name EnableRemoteManagement `
+	-Value 1

+# Restart the management service so the setting can take effect
+Restart-Service WMSVC

+# Profit.
+{% endhighlight %}

 ### Files on the Server